kingdomStack/-Restaurant-Website-HTML-CSS-JavaScript-Built-With-AI-/README.md

+Here's the updated README with the link added to the "Quick Start" section:

 # Élysée Restaurant Website

 A modern, responsive website template for a fine dining French restaurant with elegant design and full functionality.